franarama/dropdown-menu/README.md

 # dropdown-menu
-Creating simple drop down in a nav bar
+Create a simple drop down menu in a horizontal navigation bar, using HTML and CSS.